oohohoo/cursortest/.ai/codex/codex.md

 - Application: '/src' is root, '/src/auth' for authentication, '/src/database' for data access
 - Impact: Organized code structure, separation of concerns
 - Related: None

+L009:

+- Context: /script.js
+- Insight: Default gap value of 1rem is consistently applied across all breakpoints
+- Application: Use a consistent gap value of 1rem for all breakpoints in grid layouts
+- Impact: Improved consistency in layout spacing across different screen sizes
+- Related: None